naddeoa/booty/README.md

   -i, --install       Install all uninstalled targets -d, --debug         See the AST of the config file -l, --log-dir TEXT  Where to store logs.
-Defaults to ./logs -s, --no-sudo       Don't allow booty to prompt with sudo -v.
+Defaults to ./logs --no-sudo       Don't allow booty to prompt with sudo -v.
 Instead, you
                       can manually run sudo -v before using booty to cache credentials for any targets that use sudo.
 By default, booty runs sudo -v upfront if you use sudo in any